-- Between \$1,000 and \$1,500 - 6-9 weeks over the vacation period
+- \$1,000 to \$1,500 - 6 to 9 weeks over the vacation period

-Scholarships are available for diabetes-related research, at the Department of Endocrinology, Prince of Wales Hospital.
-The scholarship is open to students enrolled at any tertiary institution in Australia, however preference will be given to students enrolled in an undergraduate degree in Science or Medicine at UNSW.
-Selection will be based on interest in research into diabetes mellitus and academic performance.
-Further information is available from A/ Professor Bernie Tuch, Prince of Wales Hospital, Tel (02) 9382 4814.
+The scholarship is available for diabetes-related research at the Department of Endocrinology, Prince of Wales Hospital and is open to students enrolled at any tertiary institution in Australia.
+Preference will, however, be given to students enrolled in an undergraduate degree in Science or Medicine at UNSW.
+Selection will be based on interest in research in diabetes mellitus and academic performance.
+Further information is available from Associate Professor Bernie Tuch, Prince of Wales Hospital, Tel (02) 9382 4814 oe e-mail b.tuch@unsw.edu.au.
 Applications close 31 October.